 This field is visible for all program types.
 It must be completed for all CTE programs and is optional (but highly recommended) for transfer and local programs.
-It corresponds to the paragraph(s) of Item 1 of the completed Narrative that describe the specific occupation(s) or field(s) that students will be able to enter upon completing this program, and the basic occupational competencies that students will acquire as a result of completing the program.
+It corresponds to the paragraph(s) of Item 1 of the completed Narrative that describe the specific occupation(s) or field(s) that students will be able to enter upon completing this program, and the basic occupational competencies that students will acquire from completing the program.